Huzaimzaoraiz/MY-CTF-FOR-BASIC-LINUX/README.md

 # Bandit-Style CTF in Docker

-This project provides a Bandit-like Capture The Flag (CTF) environment using Docker and Fedora.
+This project provides a Bandit-like Capture The Flag (CTF) environment using Docker and SSH.
 Each user (level) has a specific Linux challenge to solve.
 Passwords are stored in creative ways, and each level hints at common Linux commands, scripting, or permission usage.

 ## How to Build and Run